awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/performance-metrics.md

 The following schema shows the evaluation result\.

 ```
     {
         "Version": 1,
+        "EvaluationDetails":
-    "EvaluationDetails": {
+        {
             "ModelArn": "string", // The Amazon Resource Name (ARN) of the model version.
-        "EvaluationEndTimestamp": "string",  // The date and time that evaluation finished.
+            "EvaluationEndTimestamp": "string",   // The UTC date and time that evaluation finished.
-        "NumberOfTrainingImages": "int",     // The number of images that were successfully used for training.
+            "NumberOfTrainingImages": int,        // The number of images that were successfully used for training.
-        "NumberOfTestingImages": "int",      // The number of images that were successfully used for testing.
+            "NumberOfTestingImages": int          // The number of images that were successfully used for testing.
         },
+        "AggregatedEvaluationResults":
-    "AggregatedEvaluationResults": {
+        {
+            "Metrics":
-        "Metrics": {
+            {                       //Classification metrics.
-            "ROCAUC": "float",               // ROC area under the curve.
+                "ROCAUC": float,            // ROC area under the curve.
-            "AveragePrecision": "float",     // The average precision of the model.
+                "AveragePrecision": float,  // The average precision of the model.
-            "Precision": "float",            // The overall precision of the model.
+                "Precision": float,         // The overall precision of the model.
-            "Recall": "float",               // The overall recall of the model.
+                "Recall": float,            // The overall recall of the model.
+                "F1Score": float,           // The overal F1 score for the model.

+                "PixelAnomalyClassMetrics":     //Segmentation metrics.
+                [
+                    {
+                        "Precision": float,       // The precision for the anomaly type.
+                        "Recall": float,          // The recall for the anomaly type.
+                        "F1Score": float,         // The F1 score for the anomaly type.
+                        "AIOU" : float,           // The average Intersection Over Union for the anomaly type.
+                        "ClassName": "string"   // The anomaly type.
+                    }
+                ]
             }
         }
     }
 ```